 - Peripheral Nerve Surgery

 - Functional Neurosurgery – Spinal Cord and Deep Brain Stimulation

 - General Neurosurgery (Brain Tumors, Spine)

 Neural Prosthetics — Enhancement of the central and peripheral nervous system by interface with electrical devices

 Chandan G. Reddy, MD is a graduate of Harvard University, where he completed a BA in cognitive neuroscience.
 He graduated from the University of Michigan Medical School in 2004 and completed residency training at the University of Iowa in 2011, where he also pursued epilepsy fellowship training under the mentorship of Dr. Matthew Howard.

 After graduation, he pursued further fellowship training in peripheral nerve neurosurgery at the Mayo Clinic, under the mentorship of Dr. Robert Spinner.
 From 2012 to 2017, he served as an Assistant Professor in the Department of Neurosurgery at the University of Iowa, where he served as Co-Director of the Brachial Plexus Clinic, and as Associate Residency Program Director.

-He is looking forward to joining the team at the University of Florida where he will be developing the peripheral nerve practice and joining the well-established functional neurosurgery practice in spinal cord and deep brain stimulation.
-He also looks forward to excellent collaboration to make advancement in the field of neural prosthetics, in developing advanced electrical devices to augment function of the central and peripheral nervous system.
+He recently joined the team at the University of Florida where he is developing the peripheral nerve practice and the well-established functional neurosurgery practice in spinal cord and deep brain stimulation.
+He also collaborates in the field of neural prosthetics, in developing advanced electrical devices to augment function of the central and peripheral nervous system.